 4. Family-friendly Activities and Amenities

-One of the aspects that make the Norwegian Joy the best Norwegian cruise ship is that it has plenty of activities that families can enjoy.
+One aspect that makes the Norwegian Joy the best Norwegian cruise ship is that it has plenty of activities that families can enjoy.
 You can go and play the racetrack, hit your kids at laser tag, splash on the two aqua parks available on the cruise, laugh with stand-up comedians, or watch the Broadway musical they offer.

 There are also duty-free stores and boutiques available for shopping, a spa for relaxation, a fitness center to keep you fit, and a mini-golf if you want a different brand of relaxation and enjoyment.